Military officers' club: Decline

-The civil rights movements focused on the perceived inequalities preserving that refuge, and the Tailhook Scandal of 1991 brought public attention to the problem of alcoholism within the military while dissolution of the Soviet Union encouraged reduced military spending.
+The civil rights movements focused on the perceived inequalities preserving that refuge, and the Tailhook Scandal of 1991 brought public attention to the problem of alcoholism within the military while the dissolution of the Soviet Union encouraged reduced military spending.
 United States military policy changes in response to political criticism included discouraging alcohol consumption and opening the officers' clubs to enlisted personnel.
 Many officers' clubs closed as they became unable to compete with civilian restaurants after a sharp decline in revenue from alcoholic drink sales.